TheWicklowWolf/LidaTube/README.md

 </p>

-Web GUI for finding and downloading missing Lidarr albums.
+LidaTube is a tool for finding and fetching missing Lidarr albums via yt-dlp.

 ## Run using docker-compose